 Following recommendations for vaccination is very important for people's own health and for the health of their family and the people in their community.
-Many of the diseases prevented by vaccination are still present in the United States and remain common in other parts of the world.
+Many of the diseases prevented by vaccination are easily spread from person to person.
+Many of them are still present in the United States and remain common in other parts of the world.
 These diseases can spread rapidly among unvaccinated children, who, because of the ease of modern travel, can be exposed even if they live in areas where a disease is not common.

 Vaccines available today are highly reliable, and most people tolerate them well.
 They rarely have side effects.